huaweicloud/huaweicloud-fpga/fp1/hardware/sdaccel_design/examples/vadd_rtl/src/README.md

-# Vector Addition Example with kernel RTL
+# Vector Addition Example Using Kernel RTL
 ============================================

 [切换到中文版](./README_CN.md)

-This is a simple example of vector addition.
-The kernel is used RTL The prupose of this code is to introduce the user to application development
+This is an example of vector addition.
+The kernel uses RTL.
+This code introduces application development to users.

 ## Files in the Example
 ----------------------
-### Application host code
+### Application Host Code

 - host.cpp
 - xcl.cpp

-### kernel code
+### Kernel Code
 - hdl/*

 ### Compilation File
-Makefile: Makefile for compiling  application. if you want cpmpile the program by yourself, please use
+Makefile: used for compiling  applications.
+For details about how to compile the program by yourself, run the following command:

 	make help